 daughter wants to sell?

-No. Troops cannot ask parents to pre-pay for
+No. Troop Leaders are not supposed to ask parents to pre-pay for

 cookies.
-Troops should monitor the amount of cookies a girl takes at one time.
-Troops should
+Troops should monitor the amount of cookies each girl takes.

-only give girls additional cookies after cookie money has been turned
+Troops should only give girls additional cookies after cookie money

-Can a Troop Leader tell girls she must sell a specific number of cookies?
+Can a Troop Leader tell girls they must sell a specific

 No. Troops cannot assign girls a specific number of cookies to sell.

-should only take the amount of cookies they are able to sell.
+cookie goals.
+Girls and parents should only take the amount of cookies

 Can parents sell cookies for their daughter?